Stephen Cowan, MD, Director of Health & Education

 - Look for subtle changes in sleep cycles and explain (without judgment) the interconnection between sleep, growth and puberty.

 - Allow your teen to get their sleep needs in on the weekend.
-(Theythank you for this!)
+(They will thank you for this!)

 - Wood power is planning power.
-Come up with a plan with your child to turn off screens well before sleep time to allow for transition into sleep. his is a good time to practice some breathing exercises together
+Come up with a plan with your child to turn off screens well before sleep time to allow for transition into sleep.
+This is a good time to practice some breathing exercises together.

 - Screen time = Green time.
 Nature has a calming effect on our mood, providing more opportunity to get exercise and release pent up feelings.
 Try making a new house rule; for every minute of screen time, you have to have an equal time in nature.
 Even ten minutes in a park can refresh your life.